johanmv2000/johanmv2000/README.md

 [![Johan-Banner.png](https://i.postimg.cc/nzGbv1wH/Johan-Banner.png)](https://postimg.cc/FdzBv04q)

 ---
-I am a Software Engineering student and I am very interested in cybersecurity and artificial intelligence.
+I'm a Software Engineering student and I am very interested in cybersecurity and artificial intelligence.

-I am an empathetic and enthusiastic person, with competencies focused on teamwork, assertive communication, problem solving, responsible and proactive, I like to learn from others and constantly improve myself.
+I'm an empathetic and enthusiastic person, with competencies focused on teamwork, assertive communication, problem solving, responsible and proactive, I like to learn from others and constantly improve myself.

 ---